Activities to Make Virtual Meetings Fun

 Fancy attending your meeting from a tropical beach, or the Golden Gate Bridge?
 How about having everyone wear a virtual party hat for special announcements?
 Zoom’s got it all, and you can read about more of the features here.

-We hope these tips will help your team to regain a sense of enthusiasm for virtual meetings!
+We hope these tips will help your team to regain a sense of enthusiasm for virtual meeting!

 If you’d like to see more content like this, consider signing up to our monthly newsletter to hear about all the ways we keep virtual fun!